pbartruff/pawn/readme.md

 # The Pawn embedded scripting language

+> **Nota Bene**: This project has moved to Codeberg, see https://codeberg.org/compuphase/pawn

 Pawn is a simple, typeless, 32-bit extension language with a C-like syntax.
 The Pawn compiler outputs P-code (or bytecode) that subsequently runs on an abstract machine.
 Execution speed, stability, simplicity and a small footprint